marty-suzuki/SACollectionViewVerticalScalingFlowLayout/README.md

 ## About

 SACollectionViewVerticalScalingFlowLayout applies scaling up or down effect to appearing or disappearing cells.
+In addition, animation of UIDynamics applies each cell.

 ![Alert](./SampleImage/sample.gif)